soumya123ganguly/Linear-state-estimate-feedback-controller-design/README.md

 8. Explain how one would alter the design to return $\phi$ to zero at equilibrium – i.e. a homing MiP – first with a constant wind and secondly with a constant plus sinusoidal wind disturbance.

+# How to run the code to fulfill the tasks :

+1. First run the command 'load mIpModel.mat' in the command window of MATLAB to load the model of MiP.
+2. Run TASK_CODE.m file to execute the tasks 0-8 (except task 7)
+3. For executing task 7, open the Simulink model files.